New US dietary guidelines urge less sugar, more protein – and make a nod to beef tallow

 “The American Medical Association applauds the Administration’s new Dietary Guidelines for spotlighting the highly processed foods, sugar-sweetened beverages, and excess sodium that fuel heart disease, diabetes, obesity, and other chronic illnesses,” AMA President Dr. Bobby Mukkamala, an otolaryngologist—head and neck surgeon, said in a statement.
 “The Guidelines affirm that food is medicine and offer clear direction patients and physicians can use to improve health.”

+“We are concerned that recommendations regarding salt seasoning and red meat consumption could inadvertently lead consumers to exceed recommended limits for sodium and saturated fats, which are primary drivers of cardiovascular disease.
+While the guidelines highlight whole-fat dairy, the Heart Association encourages consumption of low-fat and fat-free dairy products, which can be beneficial to heart health,” the AHA statement said, urging more research on what protein amounts.

+“Pending that research, we encourage consumers to prioritize plant-based proteins, seafood and lean meats and to limit high-fat animal products including red meat, butter, lard and tallow, which are linked to increased cardiovascular risk.”

-The guidance helps shape school meals, the Women, Infants and Children program or WIC and the Supplemental Nutrition Assistance Program or SNAP.
+The guidance shapes school meals, the Women, Infants and Children program or WIC and the Supplemental Nutrition Assistance Program or SNAP.
 Local health departments also will be looking at these updated dietary guidelines closely.

 What’s in the dietary guidelines